thefallen27/loop_unrolling/README.md

 ```

 ## Note
-The times displayed above can vary based on the hardware, compiler, and specific optimizations applied.
+The times displayed above can vary based on the hardware, compiler, and specific optimizations applied.<br />
 You might also notice in the code the following two segments of code:
 ```
 #ifdef __GNUC__